openergy/ogithub-actions/README.md

 - workflow should also be versioned:
     - new workflow points on new action while we let the old workflow pointing on old action

-This versioning is important so that all Openergy's github actions can always work.
+This versioning is important so that all Openergy's github actions are always operational